JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Reionization-Era Lyman-alpha Emitters

 The EGS contains two very bright galaxies with Ly$\alpha$ emission at $z\simeq8.7$ \citep{Zitrin2015,Larson2022}.
 These are among the highest redshift galaxies with robust Ly$\alpha$ detections. {\it HST} WFC3/IR imaging suggests that there may be an overdensity in the region \citep{Leonova2022}, potentially contributing the formation of an early ionized structure that is aiding in the visibility of Ly$\alpha$.
 The CEERS observations provide spectra of both $z\simeq8.7$ Ly$\alpha$ emitters (CEERS-1019 and CEERS-1029), while also confirming two additional galaxies (CEERS-23, CEERS-1025) at the same redshift.
 We describe the properties of the four galaxies below.

-{\bf CEERS-1019.} This bright ($H_{150}=24.9$) galaxy was identified in \citet{Roberts-Borsani2016} and spectroscopically confirmed with Ly$\alpha$ emission at $z_{\rm{Ly\alpha}}=8.683$ in \citet{Zitrin2015}.
+{\bf CEERS-1019.} This bright ($H_{150}=24.9$, M$_{\rm{UV}}=-22.4$) galaxy was identified in \citet{Roberts-Borsani2016} and spectroscopically confirmed with Ly$\alpha$ emission at $z_{\rm{Ly\alpha}}=8.683$ in \citet{Zitrin2015}.
 NIRCam imaging reveals it is a multi-component galaxy with three separate clumps, as is common for bright galaxies at these redshifts \citep[e.g.,][]{Chen2023}.
-The CEERS NIRSpec observations reveal numerous strong rest-frame optical lines in the rest-frame optical, confirming a systemic redshift of $z_{\rm{sys}}=8.678$.
-The NIRCam SED indicates the galaxy is dominated by a very young stellar population ($4.9$~Myr) with powerful nebular emission ([O~{ III}]+H$\beta$ EW $=2599$~\AA) and extremely efficient ionizing photon production ($\log{[\xi_{\rm{ion}}/\rm{erg}^{-1}\ \rm{Hz}]}=26.0$).
+The CEERS NIRSpec observations reveal numerous strong rest-frame optical lines, confirming a systemic redshift of $z_{\rm{sys}}=8.678$.
+The NIRCam SED indicates the galaxy is dominated by a very young stellar population ($4.9$~Myr) with powerful nebular emission ([O~{ III}]+H$\beta$ EW $=2599$~\AA) and extremely efficient ionizing photon production ($\log{[\xi_{\rm{ion}}/\rm{erg}^{-1}\ \rm{Hz}]}=26.0$), though AGN can also contribute \citep{Larson2023}.
 A $4.6\sigma$ detection of N~{ V}$\lambda1243$ has been reported in \citet{Mainali2018}, suggesting a hard ionizing spectrum which might be powered by AGN or fast radiative shocks.
-In NIRSpec spectra neither N~{ V}$\lambda1238$ or N~{ V}$\lambda1243$ is detected with $3\sigma$ upper limit of EW of $<4.8$~\AA.
-Although the NIRSpec upper limit does not rule out the detection of N~{ V}$\lambda1243$, the UV line ratios (e.g., O~{ III}]$\lambda1661$/He~{ II} $>2.6$) are consistent with those powered by a star-forming galaxy \citep{Feltre2016}.
-Therefore, we do not consider the AGN or shock interpretation of CEERS-1019 in this paper.
+In NIRSpec spectra neither N~{ V}$\lambda1238$ or N~{ V}$\lambda1243$ is detected with $3\sigma$ upper limit of EW of $<4.8$~\AA, though the NIRSpec upper limit does not rule out the detection of N~{ V}$\lambda1243$.
 Both O32 ($18.06$) and Ne3O2 ($1.08$) point to very high ionization gas.
-To reproduce the line ratios, the photoionization models require both low metallicity ($12+\log{[\rm{O/H}]}=7.77$) and large ionization parameter ($\log{U}=-1.74$).
-The direct method gives a similar value for the metallicity ($12+\log{[\rm{O/H}]}=7.73$).
+To reproduce the line ratios, the photoionization models require both low metallicity ($12+\log{(\rm{O/H})}=7.77$) and high ionization parameter ($\log{U}=-1.74$).
+The direct method gives a similar value for the metallicity ($12+\log{(\rm{O/H})}=7.73$).
 The UV shows low S/N detections of O~{ III}]$\lambda1661$ (EW $=8.0\pm4.9$~\AA) and CIII] (EW $=10.9\pm6.0$~\AA).
-Ly$\alpha$ is seen in the NIRSpec data, but with moderately lower EW ($9.8\pm2.4$~\AA) than measured in \citet{Zitrin2015}.
+Ly$\alpha$ is seen in the NIRSpec data with a large velocity offset to the systemic redshift ($\Delta v_{\rm{Ly}\alpha}=458$~km~s$^{-1}$), but with moderately lower EW ($9.8\pm2.4$~\AA) than measured in \citet{Zitrin2015}.
 As discussed in Section~\ref{sec:opt_lines}, we adopt the NIRSpec value in our analysis owing to the impact of a sky line on the MOSFIRE spectrum.
 The escape fraction of CEERS-1019 is low ($f_{\rm{esc,Ly}\alpha}=0.035\pm0.010$), suggesting the majority of Ly$\alpha$ is scattered out of the NIRSpec micro-shutter.